Dealing with Sparse Rewards Using Graph Neural Networks: Background and Motivation

 \subsection{Graph neural networks}

+A graph is a data structure representing a set of objects and relations between them.
+A graph $G$ can be defined as a collection of nodes and edges connecting them $G = \{V, E\}$.
+Each node and edge of the graph can store additional information in the form of feature vectors.
+Graphs are an essential tool for modeling heterogeneously structured data, such as MDPs in reinforcement learning problems.
+Graph neural networks (GNNs) are deep learning models that allow for inference on graphs by leveraging local graph structure and node-level features.
+Graph convolutional networks (GCNs) are a special kind of GNN that implement a message-passing mechanism through the aggregation of neighboring nodes' features.
+In this section, we discuss commonly-used graph convolutional models.

-Graph neural networks (GNN) utilize local graph structure and node-level features to learn node embeddings.
-In this section, we discuss three commonly-used GNN models.
-Graph Convolutional Network (GCN) \cite{kipf2017semisupervised} performs aggregation of neighboring nodes' features normalized by node degrees.
+The original Graph Convolutional Network \cite{kipf2017semisupervised} performs aggregation of neighboring nodes' features normalized by node degrees.
 The output of one convolutional layer of such a network can is defined as follows:

 where $\mathcal{N}(i)$ is the set of neighbors of node $i$, $c_{ji} = \sqrt{|\mathcal{N}(j)|} \sqrt{|\mathcal{N}(i)|}$, $W$ is a learnable weight matrix, $l$ is the number of layer, and $\sigma$ is a non-linear activation function.